Dirty Dancing: Critical response

 The film drew adult audiences instead of the expected teens, with viewers rating the film highly.
 Many filmgoers, after seeing the film once, went back into the theater to watch it a second time.
 Word-of-mouth promotion took the film to the number one position in the United States, and in 10 days it had broken the $10 million mark.
 By November, it was also achieving international fame.
 Within seven months of release, it had brought in $63 million in the US and boosted attendance in dance classes across America.
 It was one of the highest-grossing films of 1987, earning $170 million worldwide.

 The film's popularity continued to grow after its initial release.
 It was the number one video rental of 1988 and became the first film to sell a million copies on video.
 When the film was re-released in 1997, ten years after its original release, Swayze received his own star on the Hollywood Walk of Fame, and videos were still selling at the rate of over 40,000 per month.
 As of 2005, it was selling a million DVDs per year, with over ten million copies sold As of 2007.

 A May 2007 survey by Britain's Sky Movies listed Dirty Dancing as number one on "Women's most-watched films", above the Star Wars trilogy, Grease, The Sound of Music, and Pretty Woman.
 The film's popularity has also caused it to be called "the Star Wars for girls."

 The film's music has also had considerable impact.
 The closing song, "(I've Had) The Time of My Life", has been listed as the "third most popular song played at funerals" in the UK.

 In October 2021, amid a dispute over abortion in Texas, magazine The Hollywood Reporter recommended the film as one to revisit on abortion in the cinema industry.
 Angie Han, writing for the magazine, highlighted Eleanor Bergstein's writing of the film.

-Awards and honors
+Accolades

 The film is recognized by American Film Institute in these lists: